Martez Wilson

-Martez Jerome Wilson (born September 21, 1988) is a former American football outside linebacker in the National Football League for the New Orleans Saints, Oakland Raiders and Dallas Cowboys.
+Martez Jerome Wilson (born September 21, 1988) is an American former professional football player who was an outside linebacker in the National Football League (NFL) for the New Orleans Saints, Oakland Raiders and Dallas Cowboys.
 He also was a member of the Toronto Argonauts in the Canadian Football League.
 He played college football at the University of Illinois.

-Early years
+Early life

-Wilson attended Simeon Career Academy in Chicago, Illinois, where he played as a defensive end.
+Wilson attended Simeon Career Academy in Chicago, Illinois, where he was classmates with NBA MVP, Derrick Rose.
+Wilson played on the football team as a defensive end.
 As a junior, he collected 99 tackles (20 for loss), 18 sacks, 7 forced fumbles and one interception, while receiving All-metro honors.

 As a senior, he recorded 240 tackles, 7 sacks, one interception, one forced fumble, one fumble recovery, 42 receptions for 1,005 yards and 9 touchdowns.
 He was an All-Public League, All-Area, All-State, All-American by USA Today, Parade, SuperPrep, PrepStar and also played in the 2007 U.S. Army All-American Bowl.
 Regarded as a five-star recruit by Rivals.com, Wilson was listed as the No. 2 weakside defensive end in the class of 2007.

 He also competed in the 100 and 200 metres.